-How do you know when it’s time to sell a winning stock?
+How do you know when to take profits on a winning stock?

 Most investors have asked themselves (or Cabot analysts) that question on at least one occasion.